What was the cause of the Morant Bay rebellion in Jamaica?

-On August 12, 1865, Bogle led a group on a 72-kilometer (approximately 45 miles) march from Stony Gut to Spanish Town to see the Governor.
-He however, refused to see them.
+On August 12, 1865, Bogle led a group on a 72-kilometre (approximately 45 miles) march from Stony Gut to Spanish Town to see the Governor.
+He, however, refused to see them.

 The frustration of the peasants continued to grow until it erupted on October 11, 1865.
 Violence broke out during a march on the Morant Bay courthouse led by Bogle.